-At least 10 missing and 400,000 evacuated as heavy rain pounds Japan
+At least three hurt, 11 missing as heavy rain pounds Japan

 A schoolboy sitting with his family told NHK: "I haven't heard from some of my friends, and I'm really worried."

-There were no immediate reports of major transportation problems, but television footage showed a railway line left broken and twisted by floodwaters.
+There were no immediate reports of major transportation problems, but television footage showed a railway line left broken and twisted and roads eaten away by floodwaters.

+All operations were stopped at a Daihatsu Motor Co plant in Oita because road conditions stopped staff and parts getting to the plant.
+The company also cancelled the first shift at a plant in nearby Fukuoka.

+A spokesman for JXTG Nippon Oil & Energy Corp said there was no impact from the storm on its Oita refinery operations.

 The same area was pounded by heavy rain earlier this week from Tropical Storm Nanmadol, which has since passed out to sea.

-The rain in Japan comes on the heels of a storm system that caused severe flooding across southern China that killed 56 people and cost almost $4 billion in damage.

-(Additional reporting by Kaori Kaneko and Stanley White; Editing by Paul Tait)
+(Additional reporting by Kaori Kaneko, Osamu Tsukimori and Naomi Tajitsu; Editing by Paul Tait)